jpt13653903/ALCHA/Wiki/MarkDown/Functions.md

 ## RTL Functions

 RTL structures do not have the concept of an instruction sequence.
-In order to return from a function that contains RTL structure, a `return` statement must exist somewhere in the RTL body, which releases the `Busy` signal and halts execution of the RTL structure.
+In order to return from a function that contains an RTL structure, a `return` statement must exist somewhere in the RTL body, which releases the `Busy` signal and halts execution of the RTL structure.

 Furthermore, RTL structures do not support the handshaking algorithm described above.
 The developer must implement them manually.